GeorgeMilonas/DSML/docs/api/DataProcessor.md

 Removes duplicate columns from the DataFrame.

 **Args:**
-- `keep (str, optional)`: Which duplicate to keep - "first" or "last".
+- `keep` (`str`, optional): Which duplicate to keep - "first" or "last".
 Defaults to "first".

 **Returns:**
-- `self`: The modified instance with duplicate columns removed.
+- `DataProcessor`: The modified instance with duplicate columns removed.

 **Raises:**
 - `ValueError`: If `keep` is not "first" or "last".